Queen Fabiola Fund

-The second cycle (2010-2013) allows the Queen Fabiola Fund to continue its campaign on the theme of Work and Mental Health.
+The second cycle allowed the Queen Fabiola Fund to continue its campaign on the theme of Work and Mental Health.

 In order to further increase the effectiveness of its campaign, the Queen Fabiola Fund joined forces in 2011 with the Julie Renson Fund and the King Baudouin Foundation.